google/audio-to-tactile/extras/doc/hardware/index.md

 ### Slim bracelet (v0.5)

 This is the latest electronics board revision.
-Similar to v0.4 but with few electronic bugs fixes.
+Similar to v0.4 but with few electronic bug fixes.
 This design is still in manufacturing and testing.

 ### Slim bracelet (v0.4)